How to Set Up the Best Teleradiology Workstation

 Dictation Microphone for Your Teleradiology Workstation

 Additionally, you can and should use the keys on your microphone or use voice commands for more efficient reporting.
 If you want to have your hands free for mouse and keyboard, look for a microphone stand or headset.
-In that case, you can turn your microphone on and off via hotkeys for example on your mouse.
-If you have a adjustable desk or want to move during dictation, you may also want to look for a wireless option.

 For further information: The Best Dictation Microphone for Radiologists